Mezcal Sour

 Should I use bitters in this sour?

-Because the mezcal is already quite a complex spirit, we omit the bitters in this sour cocktail recipe.
-That said, if you'd like to add a few drops of Angostura bitters for an extra zip of flavor, you certainly can.
+Because the mezcal is already quite complex, I omit the bitters in this sour cocktail recipe.
+That said, if you’d like to add a few drops of Angostura bitters for an extra zip of flavor, you certainly can.

 Can I make it ahead of time?

-Because of the foamy head, this is a cocktail you want to make immediately before serving.
-Luckily, it's very simple to make.
+Because of the foamy head, this cocktail is best made immediately before serving.
+Luckily, it’s very simple to make.

 Can I use a different sweetener?

-We use agave syrup as it blends easily into the drink.
-If you want to use honey or sugar, you'll need to first need to dissolve it in a small amount of hot water.
+I use agave syrup as it blends easily into the drink.
+If you want to use honey or sugar, you’ll need to dissolve it in a small amount of hot water first.

 Mezcal Sour Recipe